Avoidability beyond paths: The method of pendant extensions

 Now we provide three more families of PE-inherent two-rooted graphs.
-PE-inherence of these families can be established using similar arguments as those used in the proofs of \cref{combs-of-type-II-are-PE-inherent,combs-of-type-III-are-PE-inherent}.
+PE-inherence of these families can be established using arguments similar to those used in the proofs of \cref{combs-of-type-II-are-PE-inherent,combs-of-type-III-are-PE-inherent}.
 Since these results are not important for the rest of the paper, we again leave the details to the careful reader.

 \textbf{Two-rooted leaf-extended full trees.} For an integer $d\ge 2$, a \emph{full depth-$d$ tree} is a tree with radius $d$ in which every vertex has degree $1$ or $3$, and there are exactly $3^d$ pendant vertices.
 A \emph{two-rooted leaf-extended full tree} is any two-rooted graph obtained from the full depth-$d$ tree (for some $d\ge 2$) by extending every leaf with a pendant edge and choosing $s$ and $t$ as arbitrary vertices of degree one and two, respectively.
 See \Cref{figure of type IX} for an example.